The Smurfs in film: The Smurfs (2011)

-The Smurfs is a 2011 live-action/computer-animated comedy film and the first CGI film in the series and was directed by Raja Gosnell.
+The Smurfs is a 2011 live-action animated comedy film and the first computer-animated film in the series, directed by Raja Gosnell.
 In their race to escape the malevolent wizard Gargamel, the little blue forest dwellers find themselves suddenly transported to Central Park.
 Now stuck in a world populated by towering giants, the Smurfs must find a way to elude Gargamel and find a way back to the village they call home.

 The Smurfs 2 (2013)

 A sequel titled The Smurfs 2 was released on July 31, 2013.
 Director Raja Gosnell and producer Jordan Kerner returned, along with all of the main cast.
 New cast members include Christina Ricci, J. B. Smoove and Brendan Gleeson.
 In the sequel, Gargamel creates a couple of evil Smurf-like creatures called the Naughties to harness the magical Smurf-essence.
 When he discovers that only a real Smurf can give him what he wants and that only Smurfette can turn the Naughties into real Smurfs, Gargamel kidnaps her and takes her to Paris.
 Papa, Clumsy, Grouchy, and Vanity return to the human world and seek the help of their friends Patrick and Grace Winslow to rescue Smurfette from Gargamel.
 It was Jonathan Winters' final film after his death on April 11, 2013.